Why "Fake It Til You Make It" Rings False

 According to Godin, if you’re not horrified by earlier iterations of whatever it is the thing you make – an app, a song, a popsicle – you waited too long to put it out into the world.

-I’ve thought about this recently as we take stutter steps towards big changes at Style Girlfriend—launching messaging, slowly rolling out 1-on-1 services here in NYC—and I find myself overwhelmed by doubt.
+I’ve thought about this recently as we take stutter steps towards bigger changes at Style Girlfriend—like rolling out 1-on-1 services virtual shopping services—and I find myself overwhelmed by doubt.